EdwinVW/dapr-traffic-control/README.md

 Execute the following steps to run the sample application on Kubernetes:

-First you need to build the Docker images used when running in Kubernetes:

-1. Open a command-shell.

-2. Change the current folder to the *src/k8s* folder of this repo.

-3. Run the `build-docker-images.ps1` script to build all the Docker images.

-Now you're ready to run the application on Kubernetes.

 1. Make sure you have installed Dapr on your machine on a Kubernetes cluster as described in the [Dapr documentation](https://docs.dapr.io/getting-started/install-dapr/).

-1. Make sure you have built the Docker images for the services so they are available on your machine.

-1. Open a command-shell.
+1. Open a new command-shell.

-1. Change the current folder to the *src/k8s* folder of this repo.
+1. Change the current folder to the `src/k8s` folder of this repo.

+1. Run the `build-docker-images.ps1` script.
+This script will build Docker images for all the services and a custom Mosquitto image used when running on Kubernetes.

 1. Execute the `start.ps1` script.
 All services will be created in the `dapr-trafficcontrol` namespace.

-You can examine the logging for the services in several different ways.
+You can check whether everything is running correctly by examining the container logs.
+There are several ways of doing that.
 Let's do it using the Docker CLI:

 1. Find out the container Id of the services: